xaslilac/weave/readme.md

   - Databases (hopefully)
   - Other gross stuff
 - Open and customizable API
-- Easily plug in your own code for complete control over the handleing of requests.
+- Easily plug in your own code for complete control over the handling of requests.
 - Incredibly scalable
 - Client and server side caching support
   - Includes CLI to clear server-side cache
-- Serverside scripting support
+- Server side scripting support
   - PHP, Ruby, Python, and other scripting languages
-  - Teal, CoffeeScript, and other Javascript dialect support
+  - Teal, CoffeeScript, and other JavaScript dialect support
 - Whatever else you can come up with!